 Skip to content

 The HDRN Canada IDEA Unlearning Club is a learning curriculum designed to guide participants through topics of systemic oppression in Canada and how these issues intersect with data collection, access, and use.
 The curriculum begins with foundational concepts such as racism, privilege, and oppression, then connects them to the health administrative data lifecycle.
 Participants explore how data is created and collected, stewarded, accessed, and used throughout the research process.
 Download the modules to learn how you can implement your own Unlearning Club using this curriculum.
-The IDEA Unlearning Club Video Series for short, easy-to-follow mini-modules that summarize the key resources and reflections from each module.
+The IDEA Unlearning Club Video Series provides short, easy-to-follow mini-modules that summarize the key resources and reflections from each module.
 Watch below!

 icon of a brain.
 Text reads: IDEA Unlearning Club curriculum.
 Logo for Health Data Research Network Canada is at bottom.